ElVit/hassio-addons/README.md

 ### &#10003; [LFTP](lftp-addon/)

-- A simple LFTP runner.
+- A simple sync tool that uses LFTP.
 Allows to up- or download files over ftp.